johnperry-math/AoC2023/README.md

 ### Experience

-Hey, :heart: it's the quadratic formula!
+Hey, it's the quadratic formula! :heart:
-It only took me an embarrassingly long time to line up the data and the coefficients! :blush:
+It only took me an embarrassingly long time to line up the data and the coefficients!

 This was surprisingly easy for a Day 6.
 I can see how it could easily go awry for someone who didn't check for